geekitude/dokuwiki-template-colormag/README.md

 ### Cheatsheet

-You can create a "wiki:cheatsheet" page (or anothername if you change `cheatsheet` setting) that will be show as a sidebar in edit and preview modes.
+You can create a "wiki:cheatsheet" page (or another name if you change `cheatsheet` setting) that will be shown as a sidebar in edit and preview modes.

-This page should provide hints about syntax not allready provided by edit form buttons.
-You can copy `colormag/debug/cheatsheet.txt` to `dokuwiki/data/pages/wiki` to get started with an example.
+This page should provide hints about syntax not allready provided by edit form buttons or directions for users editing pages.
+You can copy `colormag/debug/cheatsheet.txt` to `dokuwiki/data/pages/wiki` to get started.

 :warning: It should be kept as short as possible to be efficient since there's not ToC :warning: